Peter Gabriel (1980 album): Release

+The studio album was as a self-titled album in the UK on 30 May 1980 on Charisma Records.
+The album was preceded by the singles "Games Without Frontiers" and "No Self Control" in that country, the latter of which was still climbing the UK charts at the time of the album's release.
+It was promoted in the country through the music press, plastic window stickers, bill posting, with a total of 500 window displays being installed.
+A German-language version of the album, titled Ein deutsches Album (A German Album), was released simultaneously.

 The album was remastered, along with most of Gabriel's catalogue, in 2002.

 Critical reception

 In his review for Rolling Stone, Dave Marsh described Peter Gabriel as "a tremendous record" that "sticks in the mind like the haunted heroes of the best film noirs".

 In 1989, Peter Gabriel was ranked at No. 46 on Rolling Stone's list of the 100 best albums of the 1980s.
 In 2000, Q placed the album at No. 53 on its list of the "100 Greatest British Albums Ever"; six years later, the magazine placed it at No. 29 on its list of the 40 best albums of the 1980s.
 In 2018, Pitchfork ranked Peter Gabriel at No. 125 on its revised and expanded list of the 200 best albums of the 1980s.
-In 2020, Rolling Stone included this record in their "80 Greatest albums of 1980" list, praising Gabriel "for a haunting LP that touches on political assassinations (“Family Snapshot”), the futility of war (“Games Without Frontiers”), and the brutal murder of South African activist Steve Biko (“Biko”).
-He made more popular albums after this one, but never better ones.".
+In 2020, Rolling Stone included this record in their "80 Greatest albums of 1980" list, praising Gabriel "for a haunting LP that touches on political assassinations ("Family Snapshot"), the futility of war ("Games Without Frontiers"), and the brutal murder of South African activist Steve Biko ("Biko").
+He made more popular albums after this one, but never better ones."

 Track listing

 Ein deutsches Album

 Ein deutsches Album (English: A German Album), released in June 1980, is a German-language version of Peter Gabriel.
-Gabriel sang German vocals on top of completely new recorded instrumental and backing vocal tracks.
-The German lyrics are translations from the English.
-Two years later, Gabriel released Deutsches Album (1982), a significantly altered version of his fourth studio album Peter Gabriel (1982; known as Security in the United States and Canada).
+Gabriel sang German vocals on top of the instrumental backing tracks.
+Two years later, Gabriel released Deutsches Album (1982), a significantly altered version of his fourth studio album Peter Gabriel (1982).
 In February 1980, German-language versions of "Games Without Frontiers" and "Here Comes the Flood" were released as a single in Germany.
 German adaptation was done by Horst Königstein.

 All songs written by Peter Gabriel.
 "Texte" (lyrics) by Peter Gabriel translated by Horst Königstein.